 The Forest Service developed Hotshot crews specifically to fight forest fires in the West’s rugged terrain.
 After a 1935 decision, the “10am Rule” to control all fires the morning following their first report became national policy.

-By 1947 four Southern California fire crews—based on the San Bernardino, Cleveland, Angeles and Los Padres National Forests— were the first to use the title “Hot Shot”.
-These were the Del Rosa, El Cariso, Chilao (disbanded in 1984), and Los Padres Hotshots, respectively.
+By 1946 to 1950, five Southern California fire crews, based on the San Bernardino, Cleveland, Angeles and Los Padres National Forest, were the first to use the title “Hot Shot.”
+These were the Del Rosa, Laguna, Chilao (disbanded in 1984) , Oak Grove (disbanded in 1978) and Los Prietos (now Los Padres) Hotshots, respectively.
 The early formation of the “Hotshot” program was informal and self-proclaimed, and many of the early crews had an extensive history in the CCC and other programs, reaching back into the thirties and forties.

 Today, Interagency Hotshot Crews (IHCs) form the backbone of Federal Land Management Agencies’ response to wildland fires.
 Since the early days, Hotshot Crews have evolved through different formats and numbers to solidify as twenty-person teams, and are among the most efficient and effective providers of service in wildland fire suppression and management.